jc6310/H3D-assignment/README.md

 ## Candidate Instructions

+### Scenario
+You are given a directory containing JSON files.
+Your task is to build a small service that.

+- Watches an input folder for new .json files
+- Validates each file against a simple schema
+- Extracts a subset of fields
+- Writes the transformed output to a database or another output folder
+- Runs multiple workers in parallel
+- Logs processing results and errors

+The goal is not perfection — we want clean code, reasonable architecture, and production-minded thinking.

 ### Requirements
 - **Language:** Python / Node / Java (your choice)
 - **CLI or small service** (no UI required)